Simple dynamic word embeddings for mapping perceptions in the public sphere: Model

 \subsection{Implementation}

 We build on an existing PyTorch implementation of paragraph vectors\footnote{Available at: \url{https://github.com/inejc/paragraph-vectors}.} to implement our model, setting the dimensionality of $\gamma_w$ and $\beta_w^{a}$ to be 100.
-We use the Adam optimization algorithm with a batch size of 128, word context window size of 8 (sampling four words to the left and right of a target prediction word), learning rate of 0.001, and L2 penalty to regularize all model parameters.
+We use the Adam optimization algorithm with a batch size of 128, word context window size of 8 (sampling four words to the left and right of a target prediction word), learning rate of 0.001, and L2 penalty to regularize all model parameters (where $\lambda$=1e-5).
 We only train embeddings for words that occur at least 10 times in the corpus.
-For training, we use the negative sampling loss function, described in~\cite{mikolovW2V} to be much more efficient than the hierarchical softmax and yield competitive results\footnote{We include three noise words when computing the loss.}.
-We train for 1 to 3 epochs and select the model with the lowest loss.
+For training, we use the negative sampling loss function, which~\cite{mikolovW2V} show is more efficient than the hierarchical softmax and yields competitive results\footnote{We include three noise words when computing the loss.}.